AndrewWPhillips/eggql/TUTORIAL.md

 A critical part of any server in Go is using the `context.Context` type.
 It allows _all_ processing associated with a client request to be expediently and tidily terminated.
 A common use is a server request timeout in case anything is taking too long or has completely stalled.

 Using **eggql** a resolver function can (optionally) take a 1st parameter of `context.Context`.
-You would almost certainly use a context if the resolver code read from or wrote to a Go `chan`, or made a library or system call that could block on disk or network I/O such as a database query.
-A less common scenario is a computationally intensive resolver in which case you can check if the context has been cancelled regularly, such as in an inner loop.
+You should use a context if the resolver code makes a library or system call that could block on disk or network I/O such as a database query.
+You also need a context if you read from or write to a Go `chan` and the other end may block.
+Another case is a computationally intensive resolver that can take a long time, in which case you can check if the context has been cancelled regularly (say at least about once a second).

-Our Star Wars example works with in-memory data structures so the resolver functions do _not_ need context parameters.
-(See the [Getting Started](https://github.com/AndrewWPhillips/eggql#getting-started) example in the README where a `context` parameter is added to the `random` query.)
-Even so, since GraphQL queries can return lists and nested queries, a single GraphQL request can cause a cascade of queries taking a long time even if each individual query does not - e.g. if you deeply nested a friends query like this:
+Of course, even if your resolvers are fast and do not block (as in our Star Wars example code), a client may be able to create queries that take a long time to run if using nested queries and/or long lists - eg, a deeply-nested recursive query like:

 ```graphql
 {